aosabook/500lines/sampler/README.md

     x: numpy array
         The locations to be evaluated
     mean: float
-        The mean parameter of the Gaussian
+        The mean parameter (mu) of the Gaussian
     variance: float
-        The variance parameter of the Gaussian
+        The variance parameter (sigma^2) of the Gaussian

     Returns
     -------